-We are accountable to our clients—we say what we do, and we do what we say because Monument is a firm built on integrity and trust.
+We are accountable to our clients—we say what we do, and we do what we say because our firm is built on integrity and trust.

-Our value proposition is to provide unfiltered opinions and straightforward advice to help clients make the best decisions for themselves.
+At Monument, the value we bring is in our unfiltered opinions and straightforward advice, which helps clients make the best decisions for themselves.
 That’s all we need to be paid for, so that’s how we have it set up.

 Let’s take this back to the example in question #1 – an investment portfolio constructed outside the context of a comprehensive wealth plan is like getting a prescription from a doctor who has not diagnosed any specific medical problem.

 We believe that advisors who are acting in the best interest of their clients should not be answering this question without the full picture of your life through conducting thorough wealth planning.